Legal Fee Information for

 Legal Fees is the amount you will be required to pay for all of the work performed by us in actioning your instructions, from the commencement of your case to conclusion.

 - Our average standard legal fee for a residential mortgage / re-mortgage application is £400.00 – £650 + VAT (£480 – £780 inc. VAT).

 - Below we detail what services are covered in our standard fee.

 - We will charge the sum of £35.00 + VAT (a total of £42.00 Inc. VAT) for Electronic money transfers.

 If at any stage our fees change, we will notify you and discuss the reason for any changes.
 This would typically occur if you change your instructions or your case involves an unforeseen complexity.

-- The transaction is concluded in a timely manner and no unforeseen complication arise.
+- the transaction is concluded in a timely manner and no unforeseen complications arise.

-- All parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation.
+- all parties to the transaction are co-operative and there is no unreasonable delay from any parties providing documentation.

 Disbursements and Other Costs

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.